 Remember, accepting small tasks once you clock out may lead to issues.
 Even though you might think these small tasks are nothing much, your managers might eventually assign you more things to do, even when you’re offline, and that can lead to burnout.

 Log off of every device and turn off your business phone once you finish the day.
 Set clear boundaries with your managers, and note that you will deal with more work only when it’s time to do it.
 Nobody will do it instead of you.

 Focus On Yourself

 Once you’re finally done for the day, you could be tempted to do something else work-related.
 However, the best thing to do is to relax.
 Even if you’re in lockdown, there are still many things to do both around the house and outside.

-You can take a short walk to balance out all the sitting and rest your eyes from the screen.
+You can take a short walk to balance out all the sitting and rest your eyes on the screen.
 Remember to spend time with your family, cook a delicious meal, or treat yourself to a spa day.

 Once you clock out, treat those hours as a mini vacation.
 Read a book, exercise, watch the latest show, or just sit in silence.
 This approach can help you relax each day and shake off work-related issues.

 Work burnout can happen anywhere, even in your home office.
 Unfortunately, it can prevent you from doing the job you love.
 The good news is that you can do many things to minimize work burnout and still stay happy on your job.